Large covariance matrix estimation via penalized log-det heuristics: Theoretical foundations

 Assumption \ref{eigenvalues} prescribes different speeds of divergence for latent eigenvalues, and imposes a finite latent rank $r$.
-The left limit $O(p^{\frac{1}{2}})$ is imposed on latent eigenvalues to preserve the factor model structure as $p \to \infty$.
-Part (ii) could actually be relaxed to cope with $r=O(\log p)$, but we avoid it for the sake of simplicity.
-The maximum loading magnitude is imposed to be bounded as $p \to \infty$, in order to derive a bound for the maximum norm of $\mf{\Delta}_n$.
+The left limit $O(p^{1/2})$ in part (i) is imposed on latent eigenvalues to preserve the factor model structure as $p \to \infty$, because $p^{1/2}/\lambda_r(\mf{B}' \mf{B})=o(1)$ as $p \to \infty$.
+Part (ii) could actually be relaxed to cope with $r=O(\ln(p))$, but we avoid it for the sake of simplicity.
+The maximum loading magnitude is imposed to be bounded as $p \to \infty$, in order to control the sample covariance matrix error in maximum norm.